 Consider implementing these trends to ensure financial success for your small business.

 - Implement Cloud-Based Accounting Software: Cloud technology is emerging as the most vital ingredient in accounting technology trends.
 With the technology engrained in cloud-based accounting software, you can share access with your accountant from anywhere.

-- Get Comfortable With Forecasting & Analytics: In today’s accounting industry, small businesses are likely to use forecasting, analytics and budgeting applications for better insights on their cash flow and making clearer decisions.
-This gives you transparency, increased operational efficiency and deeper financial insights into your business and keeps you on
+- Get Comfortable With Forecasting & Analytics: In today’s accounting industry, small businesses are likely to use forecasting, analytics, and budgeting applications for better insights into their cash flow and make clearer decisions.
+This gives you transparency, increased operational efficiency, and deeper financial insights into your business and keeps you on

 When Should My Small Business Hire a Remote Accountant?